damdoy/ice40_ultraplus_examples/spi/README.md

 The bitstream for the fpga should be built first `make build`, then it should be programmed on the fpga `make prog`.

-One the fpga is programmed, the host program in `spi_host` should be build with `make`.
+One the fpga is programmed, the host program in `spi_host/` should be build with `make`.
 Then, running `./host` should lunch the host and it should start to communicate with the fpga.

 Most of the SPI initalisation on the host side is taken from the iceprog source code